mondeep31/CodeX/README.md

 ## Acknowledgments

-- Special thanks to the libraries and frameworks used in this project.
+- Special thanks to the libraries and frameworks used in this project..